 What exactly is causing enterprises to seek MPLS alternatives?
 Many say it’s the need to control costs yet expand bandwidth.
 While MPLS is certainly not dead, it might have passed its prime.
 Broadband is a cheap alternative for many enterprises and paying for back-up links that never get used is no longer acceptable to many IT pros or their finance department.

 “Experts believe MPLS has passed its prime, and that many organizations will migrate to alternatives within the next few years.”

 As a result of increasing corporate connectivity needs and ongoing cost control pressures, it’s predicted that about half of all traffic currently being routed through MPLS technology will be migrated to an alternative within the next five years.

-A number of organizations have felt the constraints of MPLS within their WAN, including Cory Miller, VP of Engineering at Bremer Bank.
-He needed a way to add affordable bandwidth at new and existing branch locations so the launch of new applications that the business needed, like video conferencing and collaboration, could be supported.
+A number of organizations have felt the constraints of MPLS within their WAN, customers have needed a way to add affordable bandwidth at new and existing branch locations so the launch of new applications that the business needed, like video conferencing and collaboration, could be supported.

 The benefits of MPLS alternatives

 Currently, there are a number of MPLS alternatives or MPLS augmentation strategies available, including traditional Internet connections, network-as-a-service options, as well as WAN virtualization or software defined WANs.
 Companies are not abandoning MPLS altogether, but creating a hybrid WAN infrastructure to meet the needs of their ever-demanding and growing, base of users/customers.
 Check out this report by Broadband Testing, on Internet link performance in an enterprise network.

 “[MPLS] is not dead,” noted Gartner research director Andrew Lerner.
 “It’s still a backbone of most WANs.
 It’s just being supplemented with other technologies like Ethernet and Internet.”